 Treatment of Distemper in Dogs

 There is no medication for distemper in dogs.
-The only real treatment is supportive care while strengthening the dog’s immune system so that the body can fight off the disease.
+The only real treatment is supportive care.
+At the same time, the vet will try to strengthen the dog’s immune system so that the body can fight off the disease.

 Supportive care depends on the symptoms.

-For example, antibiotics are used to treat pneumonia brought on by secondary bacterial infections.
-Intravenous fluids are used to prevent dehydration.
+For example, to treat pneumonia brought on by secondary bacterial infections, the vet may use antibiotics.
+To prevent dehydration, the vet will use intravenous fluids.
 Anticonvulsants and sedatives are used to control seizures, etc.

 Distemper that has affected the brain is particularly difficult to treat.